Achan81/sei-project-01/readme.md

   }
 })
 ```
-Player loses all 3 lives...
+Player loses all 3 lives... when lives counter reaches 0, display is updated and gameEnd() function is called...

   ```js
   function playerLoseLife() {